aaronkaka/commonjs-react-components/README.md

 Hot module replacement is activated, so that any saved change to the watched source automatically reloads the browser page.

+### Test

+The project is wired to unit test with the Jest framework.

+    npm test

 ## Consume

 The card component is built for use with Bootstrap v3.